 Federal law protects the rights of a pregnant student who decides to continue her pregnancy and requires that learning institutions make accommodations for her throughout her pregnancy.
 Please refer to the Title IX page of our website for details (or contact us).

 - How long can I wait to get an abortion?

 How much time you have to make your pregnancy decision depends on how far along you are in your pregnancy at the time you make your choice.
 We can help you by providing accurate abortion information for your stage of pregnancy (contact us).
 In Pennsylvania, abortions are legal until the twenty-fourth week of pregnancy.
 After that time, only rare circumstances will legally allow for an abortion to take place.
+We can help you consider all your options.
 We provide free, limited first-trimester ultrasounds (to eligible women) in order to confirm pregnancy viability and to establish pregnancy dating.
 Contact us to schedule an appointment (it’s free, confidential, and non-judgmental).

 - Is there help available for me if I want to parent my baby?